Stepping into self-love: why the path to building peace starts within

 In your local community: model, lead, educate.
 Build dialogue, bridges and relationships.

-In wider society: find take it further, build groups, solidarity networks and advocate for equity, justice, equality.
+In wider society: find others to help you take it further, build groups, solidarity networks and advocate for equity, justice, equality together.

 Let your values speak for themselves.

-In your pursuit for positive change and no harm, be sure to keep checking in on your self and others regularly.
+And of course, in your pursuit for positive change and no harm, be sure to keep checking in on yourself and others regularly.

 Be a mirror that inspires.
-Of truth, of true connections across faiths and cultures, from the bottom (ground) up.
+Of truth and true connections across faiths and cultures, from the bottom (ground) up.
 Start the ripples outwards.

-Legal structures, investment and resources, and top-down change are always needed.
+Legal structures, investment, resources, and top-down change are always needed.
 But, the real sustainable positive change can only come when we believe in and embody our values, and we stand as one: aiming high with our feet on the ground, one step at a time.